sadhanaj28/search_engine/README.md

 # search_engine_assignment

-This is a search engine which search/find data from Summary records.
+This is a search engine api which search/find data from Summary records.
 This builds using Django framework and elasticsearch.
 Based on given a search query, searches the book summaries and returns the K most relevant ones A search engine query is the set of keywords that users will type in order to find a relevant document.

 ### Features
 * It provides an API that take a list of queries and an integer K and returns the top K matched books as list, for every query in the list, so the result will be a list of lists.